John Kinzie: War of 1812

 After American citizens built Fort Dearborn, Kinzie's influence and reputation rose in the area; he was useful because of his relationship with the Native Americans.
 The War of 1812 began between Great Britain and the United States, and tensions rose on the northern frontier.

 In June 1812, Kinzie killed Jean La Lime, who worked as an interpreter at Fort Dearborn.
 He fled to Milwaukee, then in Indian territory.
 While in Milwaukee, he met with pro-British Indians who were planning attacks on American settlements, including Chicago.
-Historians speculate that La Lime may have been informing on corruption related to purchasing supplies within the fort and been silenced.
+Historians speculate that La Lime may have been informed on corruption related to purchasing supplies within the fort and thus been silenced.
 The case has been called "Chicago's first murder."
-It has been also proposed the Kinzie's attempted to cover up the families early real estate transactions, substituting Francis May as the original owner (who died after eating at the son's [James] home).
+It has also been proposed that Kinzie attempted to cover up his family's early real estate transactions, substituting Francis May as the original owner (who died after eating at the son's [James] home).